 The jungle fowl (Gallus gallus) from which modern chickens descended can fly, but only for short distances.
 This bird has strong and powerful muscles, but it lacks stamina, so it can only fly short distances.

 But how do chickens account for their lack of flying performance?
 As mentioned, chickens can barely fly because they were bred for food being made to develop larger flight muscles and shorter wings.
-This plays into
+This plays into the so-called appropriate "wing loading"—a ratio of body mass to wing area.
+To fly, chickens must hit the sweet spot of this ratio, and since they don't, this accounts for their poor flying performance.

 Will Chickens Fly Over a 6-Foot Fence?

 Chickens are not too enthusiastic about leaving their well-known safe territory.
 They’re unlikely to fly over a much shorter 3-foot fence.
-However, if properly motivated, most breeds, even heavy breeds, CAN fly over a 6-foot fence
+However, if properly motivated, most breeds, even heavy breeds, CAN fly over a 6-foot fence.

 That said, you shouldn’t expect your feathered friends to leave their enclosure unless they get startled by predators, roosters, or other chickens.
 This gets to be the number one reason chickens fly over fences in the first place.